kiernann/demnom/docs/sim_college.md

 ```

 To simulate the entire electoral college, we simple have to perform the
-same `sample()` process as we did with Connecticut, above.
+same `sample()` process as we did with Connecticut above.
 To simplify
 this process, we can create a new `sim_race()` function that takes a
-probability and returns a `TRUE` or `FALSE` indicating whether or not
+probability and returns `TRUE` or `FALSE` indicating whether or not the
-the democrat has won.
+democrat has won.

 ``` r
 sim_race <- function(dem = 1-rep, rep = 1-dem) {